pimg/certguard/README.md

 ![demo](docs/demo.gif)

 ## File locations
-CertGuard uses two file locations:
+CertGuard uses following default file locations:
 - `~/.cache/certguard` location of the database/storage file
 - `~/.cache/certguard/import` import directory for importing CRLs from file
 - `~/.local/share/certguard` for the `debug.log` file
+- `~/.config/certguard` for the `config.yaml` file

+All these locations can be changed in the [config](#configuration) file.

 ## Themes
 CertGuard has predefined themes that can be switched using the `--theme` argument.
 Currently supported themes are: